Aguero and Man City's 10 best transfers of all time

 Over the past 15 years Manchester City have become one of the most elite clubs in the world, at least in terms of their spending power and trophy haul.

-Ever since the club was bought over by Sheikh Mansour in 2008, Man City have spent billions on transfers on wages.
+Ever since the club was bought by Sheikh Mansour in 2008, Man City have spent billions on transfers and wages.

-Although plenty of money has arguably been wasted on talent, plenty of it has been spent on world-class players who would go on to become legends of the club.
+Although plenty of money has arguably been wasted, plenty of it has been spent on world-class players who would go on to become legends of the club.

 Man City have enjoyed the most dominant period in their history since 2008, so let's look at the greatest signings the club has made over the past 20 years.

 There is a very good chance Ruben Dias will eventually make the list, but as of now he has only been there a year.